William E. Sterling: Ordained ministry

 Sterling was ordained deacon on June 18, 1957, and priest on June 19, 1958, by Suffragan Bishop James Clements of Texas.
 He initially was in charge of St Mark's Church in Rosenberg, Texas, and Grace Church in Houston.
 Between 1960 and 1966, he was rector of St Paul's Church in Freeport, Texas, while from 1966 until 1977, he served as vicar of Church of the Good Shepherd in Friendswood, Texas.
 In 1977, Good Shepherd became a parish church and he thus became its first rector, a position he held until 1989.
 He also held a number of diocesan positions.

 Bishop

-On May 5, 1989, Sterling was elected Suffragan Bishop of Texas on the seventh ballot and was consecrated on September 9, 1989, by Presiding Bishop Edmond L. Browning.
+On May 5, 1989, Sterling was elected Suffragan Bishop of Texas on the seventh ballot and was consecrated on September 9, 1989, with Presiding Bishop Edmond L. Browning as chief consecrator.
 He remained in office until his retirement in February 1999.
 He then became Bishop-in-Residence at Trinity Church in Houston, and served there until his death on June 28, 2005, as a result of cancer.